huwei/GEMORNA/README.md

 ## Citation

-Please cite the following reference when referencing GEMORNA.
+Please use the following citation when referencing GEMORNA.

 ```
 @article{zhang2025deep,